-Some of the appointments can be time consuming; they may require time off from your job or school.
+Some of the appointments can be time-consuming; they may require time off from your job or school.
 If you already have a family arrangements may be needed to care for them during your appointments.
-There is an estimated 6-10 appointments throughout the entire process and most are in the mornings between 7:00am and 8:30 am.
+There are an estimated 6-10 appointments throughout the entire process and most are in the mornings between 7:00 am and 8:30 am.

 After the birth control, you will be required to inject hormones into your body every day and this can last a few weeks.
 It is important to note two things:

 Injections have to be administered at the same time every day.
 The injections also need to be given based on the direct orders given by the doctor.

 While taking the injections you will be monitored closely.
 This will mean frequent morning appointments to the clinic for the time frame that you are using the injections.